zekroTJA/yuri69/README.md

 ---

 Yuri69 is the next level of Discord Sound Boards.
 Featuring a fancy web interface where you can manage all your sounds, hotkey control, an open REST API to connect to devices like a Stream Deck, for example, and much more!

+## Why?

+- You can upload, play, search, manage, favorite and delete sounds via the interactive web interface (which is easy to use on mobile as well).
+- Play and import sounds directly from YouTube.
+- Twitch integrations where viewers can play sounds via the chat or web interface.
+- An open REST API so you can use Yuri with the StreamDeck, for example.
+- Playback statistics.

+## Why not just use the integrated Discord Soundboard?

+- Discord only allows up to 25 sounds per guild - you can upload as many sounds as you want in yuri!
+- Discord only allows using sounds across guilds with a nitro subscription - you can share as many sounds between guilds as you want (as long as yuri is part of the guilds)!

 ## Features